-Nursing Home Neglect and Assisted Living Facility Injuries
+Nursing Home Abuse and Assisted Living Facility Injuries

 What is nursing home injury, abuse, and neglect?

 Placing an elderly or disabled loved one in a care facility is one of the greatest acts of trust a family can make.
 We count on professionals to protect the most vulnerable among us, and undertaking such a vital duty comes with great responsibility.
 Quality nursing home facilities provide an enriching, comfortable, and safe environment for their residents.
 Unfortunately, sometimes these facilities abuse the trust placed in them.

 On August 7, 2020, the State of Georgia took strong measures to increase the protection given to residents of all care facilities in the Disabled Adults and Elder Persons Protection Act.
 Care facilities must now have proper nursing services, well-trained staff, licensed administrators, and financial resources to avoid the prospect of cutting corners.

 Of course, vulnerable people are also particularly susceptible to abuse.
 Nursing home abuse can take the form of physical abuse, emotional abuse, psychological abuse, sexual abuse, or even less noticeable lack of care, which is tantamount to neglect.

 If you suspect that your loved one has been injured or died due to nursing home abuse or neglect in a nursing home facility, our experienced trial attorneys can help.

 Covid-19 & Assisted Living Facilities

 According to the Georgia Department of Community Health, over 10,000 residents of nursing home facilities in this State have tested positive for Covid-19.
 Unfortunately, nearly 2,000 residents have died, and many of those who survived nonetheless experienced extreme suffering, a reduction in their life expectancy, and a substantial reduction in their quality of life.

 This outcome was not inevitable.
 Extraordinary challenges require extraordinary efforts.
 Sadly, many deaths and injuries from Covid-19 could have been prevented if nursing home facilities had taken reasonable steps to protect their residents.

 If you lost a loved one or had a family member severely injured by Covid-19 and feel that the nursing facility failed to take reasonable steps to protect your loved one, we want to hear your story.